Company Logo - Home Link

 PLAN YOUR VISIT

 The Presbytère, located in the French Quarter at 751 Chartres Street, is one of the showcase units of the Louisiana State Museum.
-Built in 1791 as a matching structure for the Cabildo, The Presbytère is one of the most accurate examples of colonial Spanish architecture in the nation.
+Built in 1791 as a matching structure for the nearby Cabildo, The Presbytère is one of the nation's most accurate examples of colonial Spanish architecture.

 Hours: Tuesdays – Sundays 10 am – 4:30 pm (Closed Mondays and state holidays)

-TIP: Combination tickets for two or more sites within the LA State Museums receive a 20% discount.
+TIP: Combination tickets for two or more sites within the LA State Museums receive 20% off.

 EXHIBITS